Emilia-Romagna: Demographics

+As of 2025, the region has a population of 4,465,678, of whom 49.1% are male and 50.9% are female.
+Minors make up 14.7% of the population, and seniors make up 24.9%, compared to the Italian average of 14.9% and 24.7% respectively.

-ISTAT estimates the population of Emilia-Romagna was 4,459,577 on 1 January 2019.
-The population density, which was equal to 200 inhabitants per km2 in 2019, is close to the national average.
+The population density of 198.4 inhabitants per km2 is slightly above the national average of 195.1.
 The population of this region is traditionally evenly distributed, with no dominant metropolis but rather a line of medium-sized cities along the Via Emilia, where two thirds of the population and the majority of the industrial production are concentrated.
 The coast of Romagna is also densely populated due to the booming seaside tourism in recent decades.
 In the peripheral areas of the Apennine Mountains and the agricultural plains around Ferrara and Piacenza, the population is less dense.

-Cities, towns and metropolitan areas
+Largest cities and towns

 The region has nine cities with populations exceeding one hundred thousand: Bologna, Parma, Modena, Reggio Emilia, Ravenna, Rimini, Ferrara, Forlì and Piacenza.
 These cities rank among the 50 most populous in Italy.
 The regional capital, Bologna, has about 400,000 inhabitants and lies at the heart of a metropolitan area of about one million residents.